 Our Rehabilitation Center

-The Methodist Home’s 2,000 square foot Rehabilitation Center is the cornerstone of our post acute and subacute rehabilitation program.
+The Methodist Home’s 2,000-square-foot rehabilitation center is the cornerstone of our post-acute and subacute rehabilitation programs.
 We offer 40 private rooms with full bathrooms for our short-term guests.
 Plus, patients work with our staff in our “Activities of Daily Living Suite” to promote confidence in getting back to their normal routines once they return home.

 Orthopedic and Joint Replacement Rehabilitation